 Succession Management: Building Bench Strength

-Ask executives about the most critical challenge facing their organizations, and they will say talent.
-Succession management is crucial – the question is, “Does it happen by default or design?”
+Ask executives about the most critical challenge facing their organizations, and they will say, “Talent.”
+Succession management is crucial.
+But does it happen by default or design?

 The Power of Networks

-Connections give leaders an edge.
-And not having the right networks can derail your success.
+Effective networks give leaders an undeniable edge.
+And not having the right connections can derail your success.
 Effectively building, maintaining, and leveraging networks is critical for all leaders.

 The Survival Guide for the First-time Manager

-Understand the struggles first-time managers have and help them overcome the challenges relevant to their new leadership roles.
+Understand the struggles first-time managers face and help them overcome the challenges relevant to their new leadership roles.